What are monsters when all men lie dead, but perfect shadows on a cloudless day?

-Erik looked around as if searching for someone.
+Erik looked around.
 “Is this everyone?”
-He asked.

 “No, the twins are out scouting,” Patrick answered.
 “They will meet us at the forest’s edge.”

 Patrick, Carl, Fritz, and Ebbi fell in around Erik as he approached the two guards standing in front of the arched gate.
-It was made out of thick broad strips of the blackest iron and locked shut with a thick bar.
-The sally gate was scarcely large enough for three men to ride through abreast.
+It was made of thick strips of the blackest iron and locked shut with a thick bar.
+The sally gate was scarcely large enough for three warriors to ride through abreast.
 The guards removed the thick bar without needing to be told and saluted Erik by bowing while slamming their fists against their plate-and-mail armored chests.

 The walk down the pitted mountain trail was a quiet one, void of all the previous merriment and jostling for social standing.
-Patrick always thought of these moments as the quiet before the storm.
+Patrick always thought of these moments as the stillness before the horror.
 Each man had their own ways of dealing with the stress of impending battle.
 His was to reminisce about past sexual conquests and the women he had yet to bed, but even that did not seem to help today.
 Visions of Erik laughing while he set the world aflame kept intruding on his thoughts.

 The timberline ended before Patrick knew it and misshapen pine trees began to extrude from the rock and the earth around him.
-The true forest’s edge was about a thousand meters away from the outer wall of the fortress.
+The actual forest’s edge was about a thousand meters away from the outer wall of the fortress.

 “The Jade Spider sounds promising,” Erik replied.

-“Prepare yourself, my prince,” he whispered to Erik without turning around.
+“Prepare yourself, my Prince,” he whispered to Erik without turning around.
 He signaled to Fritz with his hand—

 Patrick tried to chase after Erik, but the quivering earth threw him to his knees.
 He glared at Erik’s receding back.
 Fuck!
 Fuck!
 Fuck!